shinyquagsire23/monado/doc/changes/misc_fixes/mr.253.md

-Stop changelog snippets from showing up in 'Related Pages'
+doc: Stop changelog snippets from showing up in 'Related Pages'